Hey, it’s me again!

 3. Take time away from the office.

 Since joining the Beardon team in August of 2016, I’ve been amazed at the amount of time I’ve spent outside of the office with my co-workers.
 Just in the past couple of months, we’ve packed lunches for hungry kids, ate out to celebrate our team members moving on in their careers, went bowling, had a Christmas party, won our softball championship as the Beardon Squirrels, played ping-pong downstairs, and hit some softballs outside to stretch our legs.
 Enjoying time together as a team or just one-on-one with employees is team building and makes each member feel important because you can have fun with one another, and get work done at the same time.
 This time outside the office acts as motivation for them to get work done because they know they are rewarded with happy memories and life-long friends.
 The conversations that arise during these outside adventures also spur new friendships that may not happen inside the office while everyone is hard at work.
-Giving your team members the opportunity to converse without the ever-looming business tasks on their mind is both freeing and enjoyable.
+Giving your team members the opportunity to conversate without the ever-looming business tasks on their mind is both freeing and enjoyable.
 Get outside and make some memories with your team!

 2. Have real conversations with them.

 My schedule is nearly the same, every single day.
-I wake up and get dressed, brush my pearly whites, go to the best coffee shop around, order my Mondo Hazelnut Mocha, drive to work, turn on my computer, and begin working on whatever project seems the most pressing.
+I wake up and get dressed, brush my pearly whites, go to the best coffee shop around (Aspen Coffee, of course), order my Mondo Hazelnut Mocha, drive to work, turn on my computer, and begin working on whatever project seems the most pressing.
 However monotonous and dreary that may sound, there’s something that seems to break up the routine–when my boss takes time out of his day to come over to my desk and say a few words.
 Sometimes Jim comes, stands next to my desk and asks me how things are, or what I did over the weekend, what I had for lunch, etc. Other days, he sits down next to me and looks at what I’m working on, asks if there’s anything I need help with, and sometimes how my spiritual walk with the Lord is going.
 Having Jim come to my desk and talk means a lot because it’s easy to tell that he cares for all of us.
 Giving just a few seconds of your time to your employees separates that barrier between you and them, showing that you are human and their lives matter.
 Now I wouldn’t suggest walking up to someone you don’t know very well and saying something absurd, but ask them how they’re doing every once in a while and you’ll be amazed at what happens.